-• Next, turn the ignition switch to the "ON" position and let the system complete the self check.
+• Next, turn the ignition switch to the "ON" position and wait 6 seconds to allow the system to complete self-checking.
+Following the system check, both indicators extinguish for 2 seconds.
 Now, the ON indicator should illuminate while the OFF indicator remains extinguished.

-If the OFF indicator still illuminates while the ON indicator remains extinguished, ask the occupant to move to the rear seat and immediately contact your SUBA-RU dealer for an inspection.
+If the OFF indicator still illuminates while the ON indicator remains extinguished, ask the occupant to move to the rear seat and immediately contact your SUBARU dealer for an inspection.

-▼ Effect vehicle modifications made for persons with disabilities may have on Subaru advanced frontal airbag system operation (U.S. only)
+Effect vehicle modifications made for persons with disabilities may have on Subaru advanced frontal airbag system operation (U.S. only)

 Changing or moving any parts of the front seats, seat belts, front bumper, front side frame, instrument panel, combination meter, steering wheel, steering column, tire, suspension or floor panel can affect the operation of the Subaru advanced airbag system.
-If you have any questions, you may contact the following Subaru distributors: <Continental U.S., Alaska and the District of Columbia>
+If you have any questions, you may contact the following Subaru distributors:

-Subaru of America, Inc. Customer Dealer Services Department P.O.
+<Continental U.S., Alaska and the District of Columbia> Subaru of America, Inc. Customer Dealer Services Department P.O.
 Box 6000 Cherry Hill, NJ 08034-6000 1-800-SUBARU3 (1-800-782-2783)

-<Hawaii>

-Schuman Carriage Motors, Inc. 1234 South Beretania Street, Honolulu, HI 96814 808-592-4497
+<Hawaii> Schuman Carriage Motors, Inc. 1234 South Beretania Street, Honolulu, HI 96814 808-592-4497

-<Guam> Triple J Enterprises, Inc. P. O. Box 6066, Tamuning, Guam 96931 671-646-9126
+<Guam> Triple J Enterprises, Inc. P.O.
+Box 6066, Tamuning, Guam 96931 671-646-9126 <Puerto Rico>

-<Puerto Rico> Trebol Subaru of Puerto Rico, Inc. P. O. Box 11204, San Juan, Puerto Rico 00910 787-793-2828
+Trebol Subaru of Puerto Rico, Inc. P.O.
+Box 11204, San Juan, Puerto Rico 00910 787-793-2828

-There are no Subaru distributors in any other U.S. territories as of May 2004.
+There are currently no Subaru distributors in any other U.S. territories.
 If you are in such an area, please contact the Subaru distributor or dealer from which you bought your vehicle.